Generic Name: diclofenac (dye-KLOE-fen-ak)

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include decreased urination; seizures; stomach irritation; trouble breathing.Proper storage of diclofenac gel:
+Symptoms may include decreased urination; loss of consciousness; seizures; severe dizziness or drowsiness; severe nausea, vomiting, or stomach pain; slow or troubled breathing; tremor; unusual bleeding or bruising; vomit that looks like coffee grounds.Proper storage of diclofenac gel:

-Store diclofenac gel at controlled room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
-Avoid freezing.
+Store diclofenac gel at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep diclofenac gel out of the reach of children and away from pets.

 - If you have any questions about diclofenac gel, please talk with your doctor, pharmacist, or other health care provider.